inoxlang/inox/README.md

 </details>

+_I don't claim Inox is, or will be, a suitable solution for 100% of real-world web projects._

 ---

 I have been working 2 years full time on Inox.
-There is still a lot to do in order to make Inox usable in real world applications.
+There is still work to do in order to make Inox usable in real world applications.
 If you believe this project has potential, **consider donating** through [GitHub](https://github.com/sponsors/GraphR00t) (preferred) or